 Takumi/Soma, arguably the biggest one online courtesy of the Jump Yaoi Fangirls.
 He is obsessed with Soma and does not appreciate Soma taking any other rivals, but himself.
 Make of that what you will.

-Some have also begun to think that the "Shokugeki no Soma is a cooking manga" meme has worn out its welcome as well.
-It's why some people decided to start going with the second version of the meme.
+Some have also begun to think that the "Shokugeki no Soma is a cooking manga" meme has run it course.
+It's why some readers started going with the second version of the meme.

 Jerk Sue: Erina is arguably the best cook of the first-years, has god-like sense of taste (hence, "God's Tongue"), beautiful, the granddaughter of Headmaster Senzaemon Nakiri and part of the Council of Ten Masters, meaning she can virtually do whatever she wants at school and get away with it; rarely does she get called out for anything.
 Her only "human traits"?
 She's a Tsunderewith a crush on Soma's father.